liuliu/ccv/doc/convnet.md

 Speed-wise:

-The experiment conducted on a computer with Core i7 3770, NVIDIA TITAN graphic card at stock frequency, and Samsung MZ-7TE500BW 500GiB SSD with clang, libdispatch, GNU Scientific Library.
+The experiment conducted on a computer with Core i7 3770, NVIDIA TITAN graphic card at stock frequency, and Samsung MZ-7TE500BW 500GiB SSD with clang, libdispatch, libatlas and GNU Scientific Library.

 The CPU version of forward pass (from RGB image input to the classification result) takes about 350ms per image.
 This is achieved with multi-threaded convolutional kernel computation.
+Decaf ( the CPU counter-part of Caffe) reported their forward pass at around 0.5s per image with unspecified hardware over 10 patches (the same as ccv's cnnclassify implementation).
+I cannot get sensible number off OverFeat on my machine (it reports about 1.4s for forward pass, that makes little sense).
+Their reported number are 1s per image on unspecified configuration with unspecified hardware (I suspect that their unspecified configuration does much more than the averaging 10 patches ccv or Decaf does).

 The GPU version does forward pass + backward error propagate for batch size of 256 in about 1.6s.
 Thus, training ImageNet convolutional network takes about 9 days with 100 epochs.
+Caffe reported their forward pass + backward error propagate for batch size of 256 in about 1.8s on Tesla K20 ( known to be about 30% slower cross the board than TITAN).
+In the paper, Alex reported 90 epochs within 6 days on two GeForce 580, which suggests my time is within line of these implementations.

 As a preliminary implementation, ccv didn't spend enough time to optimize these operations if any at all.
 For example, [cuda-convnet](http://code.google.com/p/cuda-convnet/) implements its functionalities in about 10,000 lines of code, Caffe implements with 14,000 lines of code, as of this release, ccv implements with about 3,700 lines of code.
+For the future, the low-hanging optimization opportunities include using SIMD instruction, doing FFT in densely convolved layers etc.

 How to train my own image classifier?
 -------------------------------------